YuriiZdyrko/elixir_concurrency_cheatsheet/theory/gen_stage.md

 Consumer <-> Producer is a **many-to-many** relationship.

+#### Protocol details:
+1. Consumers send to Producers:
+- start subscription
+- cancel subscription
+- send demand for a given subscription

+2. Producers send to Consumers:
+- cancel subscription
+  (used as confirmation of clients cancellations, or to cancel upstream demand)
+- send events to given subscription

 Consumer max and min demand is often set on subscription:
 - `:max_demand` - max amount of events that must be in flow
 - `:min_demand` - minimum threshold to trigger for more demand.